San Jose State University: Faculty and research

 The university is classified among "R2: High Research Spending and Doctorate Production".
-As of fall 2024, San José State University employed 2,177 faculty, 1,300 of whom (or about 60%) were full-time or equivalent (FTEF).
+As of the fall of 2024, San José State University employed 2,177 faculty, 1,300 of whom (or about 60%) were full-time or equivalent (FTEF).

-According to National Science Foundation survey data, in 2023 San Jose State's research and development expenditures totaled $83.4 million, placing it second in total R&D expenditures out of all 23 California State University (CSU) campuses and No. 185 out of more than 900 colleges and universities nationwide.
+According to National Science Foundation survey data, in 2023 San Jose State's research and development expenditures totaled $88.1 million, placing it second in total R&D expenditures out of all 23 California State University (CSU) campuses and No. 187 out of more than 900 colleges and universities nationwide.

 Research collections located at SJSU include the Ira F. Brilliant Center for Beethoven Studies, the Martha Heasley Cox Center for Steinbeck Studies, the J. Gordon Edwards Entomology Museum and the Carl W. Sharsmith Herbarium.

 SJSU research partnerships include the SJSU Metropolitan Technology Center at NASA Ames Research Center, Moffett Field, the Cisco Networking Laboratory, and the Moss Landing Marine Laboratories.
 SJSU is also home to the Mineta Transportation Institute.

 Additionally, the university operates the Survey and Policy Research Institute (SPRI), which conducts the quarterly, high-profile California Consumer Confidence Survey and many other research projects.

 SJSU is a member institution of the National Space Grant College and Fellowship Program.

 Since 1979, the SJSU Department of Kinesiology operates the Timpany Center (located at 730 Empey Way), a non-profit therapeutic facility open to all and owned by the County of Santa Clara.
 The center is dedicated to the health and fitness of those with a disability or age-related concerns.

 From 1989 to 2024, the SJSU Environmental Studies Department headquartered and operated the Center for the Development of Recycling, an environmental research and service organization.

 On July 21, 2012, SJSU launched its first miniaturized satellite used for space research, TechEdSat, in a partnership with the NASA Ames Research Center.

 Since 2014, SJSU has operated the Silicon Valley Big Data and Cybersecurity Center (BDCC).
 The center serves as a cybersecurity research and knowledge hub by creating multidisciplinary collaborations between faculty members from across the university and Silicon Valley tech companies.